andreatoson3-netizen/Amatriciana/docs/DOMAIN-MODEL/domain-model.md

 ### CityPolicy

 Represents a policy that can be activated by the City Mayor to modify how certain city metrics are calculated.
+In the software design, this concept is implemented through the `CityPolicyStrategy` interface.
 Available policies include, for example, **Environmental Tax** and **Industrial Expansion**.

 ## Key Domain Relationships